 - Your case is determined by legal briefs submitted by both sides and the insurance company records.
 You do not get to testify or have live witnesses.
 The judge only looks at the record submitted on your appeal prior to filing the suit.

 - The judge must give the insurance company deference and discretion in reviewing the denial.
 It will only be overturned if the insurer’s decision was unreasonable (also known as "abuse of discretion" or "arbitrary and capricious") given the information it had at that time.

 There's a lot of case law that interprets and expands the rules contained in ERISA.
 These cases can be really important, especially if they describe circumstances or facts similar to your case.

 Here's what all this means -- Non-ERISA claims are different than claims governed by ERISA.
 Not all lawyers handle both types of claims.
 In fact, very few lawyers handle claims governed by ERISA because the rules are so complex, and the cases can be difficult to win.
 Our law firm can help you identify what kind of policy is at issue and can answer questions and provide guidance on next steps to consider so you protect your right to appeal.

 What should you do?
-Ask an attorney who is experienced in ERISA and non-ERISA disability claims to review your denial letter.
+Ask our attorney who is experienced in ERISA and non-ERISA disability claims to review your denial letter.
 Our Kansas City long-term disability attorney will review your denial letter for FREE, and there is no obligation to hire our firm.
 Just call us at 816-203-0143, or fill out the form below.